LucasJJulien/PerfectDesign/README.md

 | 0.125rem | 20px |
 | 0.15rem | 24px |

-## Colors
+### Colors
 PerfectDesign doesn't have it's own color palette, instead, it has 99 shades of gray from the x11 color standards and 132 of the 140 W3C colors.
 The missing eight W3C colors are shades of gray - removed to prevent duplicates with x11.

+Examples:
 - Gray 76 background color: ```bgc-gray76```
 - Antiquewhite border color: ```bc-antiquewhite```